 Behind the rear seats, the V60 Cross Country has 28.0 cubic feet of space.
-That's the same as the regular model and more than the Allroad and 330 Sport Wagon, but it's less than the Outback.
+That's the same as the regular model and more than the Audi Allroad and 330 Sport Wagon, but it's less than the Outback.
 Seats down, however, the CC falls to the bottom of the list.
 Like the regular V60, it has 43.8 cubic feet of cargo space — much less than the Allroad, Sport Wagon and Outback.
 Volvo's own 2017 XC60 offers more with 30.8 cubic feet behind the rear seat and 67.4 cubic feet with the seats folded.

 The Insurance Institute for Highway Safety has not yet tested the Cross Country, but the regular V60 — which is structurally similar — earned the agency's highest crash-test scores.

 Rear visibility is good, and a button that automatically folds the rear head restraints down is handy for even clearer sight lines.
-A backup camera is optional, but Volvo's City Safety, an autonomous braking system that automatically applies the brakes to avoid a collision with other cars or pedestrians, is standard.
+A backup camera is optional, but Volvo's City Safety, an autonomous braking system that automatically applies the brakes to avoid a collision with other vehicles or pedestrians, is standard.
 Other available safety features include blind spot warning, lane departure warning and prevention, and rear cross-traffic alert.

 Is It Worth It?

 The numbers just don't add up to a win.
-The regular V60 starts at more than $37,000; all-wheel drive adds $2,000.
+The regular V60 starts at more than $37,000; all-wheel-drive adds $2,000.
 The Cross Country model starts much higher, at $42,695.
 That's $750 more than the base price for Volvo's actual compact SUV, the roomier 2017 XC60, though it has two-wheel drive (and a redesigned one is coming for 2018).
 The CC undercuts its luxury rivals by a bit, but the Outback costs more than $16,000 less.

 The CC injected some spirit into even my most mundane, routine drives, but it failed to deliver in other key areas — unacceptable at this price.